-With help from two of our kind donors, Dr Sharif Zubair and Mr Tahir Shuaipaj, we have been implementing an Orphans' Welfare Project, under which a large number of poor and vulnerable orphans have been receiving financial help since 2012.
-Indeed, this project has come as a lifeline for many of these vulnerable children.
+The Orphans' Welfare Project: Since 2012, with help from two of our kind donors, Dr Sharif Zubair and Mr Tahir Shuaipaj, we have been implementing an Orphans' Welfare Project, under which a large number of poor and vulnerable orphans have been receiving financial support.
+Indeed, this project has become a lifeline for many of these vulnerable children.
 Under this project, two programmes are implemented: